vdaas/vald/docs/user/architecture.md

 ### Vald Load Balancing

-Load balancing is one of the important concept in distributed computing, which means the distribute a set of task over set of resources aiming for making the overall processing more efficient.
+Load balancing is one of the important concepts in distributed computing, which means it distribute a set of tasks over a set of resources aiming for making the overall processing more efficient.
 In Vald, we implement our own load balancing controller.
 Vald can load balance the request base on node resources.

 #### Vald LB Gateway